oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 3. This takes you to the page from where the system administrator can administer the Key Vault server

-    System administrators are reponsible for most of the system configuration.
+    System administrators are responsible for most of the system configuration.
 Audit Manager is responsible for setting up Audit Vault integration.

     ![Key Vault](./images/image-2025-09-11-18.48.38-CUSTOM.png "This takes you to the page from where the system administrator can administer the Key Vault server")